 3-B-3 Hospital-based services

-Hospital-based services are teacher-led education and care services that provide education and care to children under the age of six who are receiving health services within premises under the control of the Ministry of Health.
+Hospital-based services are teacher-led services that provide education and care to children under the age of six who are receiving health services within premises under the control of the Ministry of Health.

 This section explains: